carbon-language/carbon-lang/llvm/lib/CodeGen/README.txt

 Stack coloring improvements:

-1. Do proper LiveStackAnalysis on all stack objects including those which are not spill slots.
+1. Do proper LiveStacks analysis on all stack objects including those which are not spill slots.
 2. Reorder objects to fill in gaps between objects. e.g. 4, 1, <gap>, 4, 1, 1, 1, <gap>, 4 => 4, 1, 1, 1, 1, 4, 4